tin2tin/granny_batch/README.md

 What it does:
 - The script will open each fbx files in a folder into a new scene.
-- Place all objects on grid centered.
+- Place all objects on grid centered(while keeping offsets).
 - Add an empty with the name of the fbx file.
-- Parent the objects to the empty.
+- Parent the 3d objects to the empty.
-- Save the scene to the output path.
+- Save the scene to the output path as fbx.
 - Close the new scene.
+- Repeat.